Child Care Assistance

 Student School and Activity Fund (SSAF)

-Students qualifying for the grant will receive a $100 pre-paid Visa gift card within 2-3 weeks of application.
-If you need assistance or have questions in regards to your student’s Visa gift card, please contact the SSAF program.
+Students qualifying for the grant will receive a $100 pre-paid Visa card within 2-3 weeks of application.
+If you need assistance or have questions in regards to your student’s Visa card, please contact the SSAF program.